FlySniper/Archipelago/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 starting characters do not include a Jedi and a Protocol Droid, a Jedi and/or a Protocol Droid (usually TC-14) will be added to the starting characters.

+### Player 2 picking locked characters

+When loading a save file for the first time, it is possible for Player 2 to load in as Obi-Wan Kenobi or swap to Qui-Gon Jinn, even if those characters should be locked.
+Upon entering a Chapter in Free Play, Player 2 will continue using that character.

+When entering a Chapter in Free Play with only one Character unlocked for that level type (vehicle/non-vehicle), Player 2 will pick a locked Character.

+Locked characters should not be used until they are actually unlocked.

 ### In-game messages

 Dying while a received item/checked location message is displayed will cause you to lose studs, but no studs will spawn